Xiaomingwang514/pystilion/README.md

 It accepts transactions and passes to a python script, where business logic can be placed.

-To start the server use the following command.
+To start the server, make sure current path "." is included in PYTHONPATH system varible and use the following command to start the server.

 python .\pystilion\app\nidserver\server.py [configFile]